Chasseneuil-du-Poitou: Economy

 The economy has largely depended on tourism since the construction 20 years ago of the Futuroscope park, although in addition to this, it is the home of part of the Futuroscope Technopole, which holds 200 high tech businesses, and helps educate 2,000 students.
 The American company SAFT has a factory in the town, which furnishes a large part of the European battery market.

 Because of the presence of the park and technopole, a new TGV station, "Gare du Futuroscope", was built in 2000.
 It is served by up to 40 trains per day.

 History

 The town, then simply the villa Cassinogilum, was a royal residence of first the Merovingian, and then Carolingian dynasties in France.

-Louis the Pious, later King of Aquitaine and King of the Franks was born in the villa on 778, when his mother, Hildegard of Vinzgouw was staying in the villa whilst his father Charlemagne was on campaign in Spain.
+Louis the Pious, later King of Aquitaine and King of the Franks was born in the villa on 778, when his mother, Hildegard was staying in the villa whilst his father Charlemagne was on campaign in Spain.